-But I want to concentrate on are the decisions we make about normal life.
-A decision to buy something on-line should be simple once you have decided to buy it.
-It's just the price, yes?
-If its more than just a can of Heinz beans, no. Because its not only price, but the anticipated after-sales service, the delivery cost and, in general, if you trust the seller.
-Should I buy a freezer from John Lewis or Comet?
-But to ascertain all the facts necessary to rationally justify the decision is not easy.
+But what about the decisions we make about normal life?
+To ascertain all the facts necessary to rationally justify a decision is not easy.
 And for the more complex decisions we sometimes have to make, it is almost impossible to have all the facts necessary to make a truly rational decision.
 And so we largely have to depend on our instincts – often based on past experience, whether or not that experience is really relevant now.
-For this reason it is so difficult e.g. to decide what house to buy.
+For this reason it is so difficult for example to decide what house to buy.
 The rather unappealing presenters of Location, Location, Location have made an excellent living from this.
-The more we see the houses available, the harder it is to reach a conclusion - there are so many variables to compare.
-And even if we have a list of priorities at the beginning, we will choose something different in the end.
-We will buy the house with which we have fallen in love’ - and love is the most mysterious of things to pick apart.
+The more we see the houses available, the more we realise that there are so many variables to compare.
+And even if we have a list of priorities at the beginning, we will probably choose something different in the end.
+Ultimately we will usually buy the house with which we have ‘fallen in love’ - and love is the most mysterious of things to pick apart.

 Recently we have seen that scientists are beginning to take this lack of rationality in our decision-making more seriously.
-There are now scientific studies that seek to respond to the idea that our decisions can be explained as the result of evolution and not by reason pure and simple.
-The idea that researchers are examining is that throughout our lives, we have both genetic predispositions to make particular decisions and we also learn through experience how to make decisions in a pragmatic way, a way which reflects our experience and that of others from whom we learn.
-They propose that this experiential learning is just like the increasingly ‘intelligent’ algorithms: we weigh things unconsciously for the most part: we have heuristics, rules of thumb, that we apply and of which we are not really conscious.
-According to them, this is an advantage because to have to think in detail about each and every decision would not be practical.
+There are now scientific studies that seek to explain how it is that our decisions derive to a significant extent from our evolution and not by reason pure and simple.
+The idea that researchers are examining is that, throughout our lives, we have both genetic predispositions to make particular decisions and we also learn through experience how to make decisions in a pragmatic way, a way which reflects our experience and that of others from whom we learn.
+They propose that this experiential learning is just like the increasingly ‘intelligent’ algorithms: we weigh things up unconsciously for the most part.
+To do this, we have heuristics, rules of thumb, that we apply and of which we are not really conscious.
+According to the researchers, this is an advantage because to have to think in detail about each and every decision would not be practical.
 We do not have the time, as it seems we make between 2,500 and 10,000 decisions every day - quite how they’ve arrived at these figures, I don’t know.

 26 June 2015